‘Days Of Our Lives’ Spoilers for Monday April 24, 2017: Gabi Gets Physical With Deimos, Wyatt’s Supplier Outed

 The week of Monday April 24, 2017 starts off with a bang on Days of Our Lives.
-Spoilers reveal that Gabi (Camila Banus) is on the warpath and that Deimos (Vincent Irizarry) is her next victim, Deimos has eventually found the secret hideout of his ex-fiancée Nicole (Arianne Zucker), Nicole and Brady (Eric Martsolf) are finally living the dream, and that Wyatt’s (Scott Shilstone) source of information will be revealed.
+Spoilers reveal that Gabi (Camila Banus) is on the warpath and that Deimos (Vincent Irizarry) is her next victim.
+Deimos eventually finds the secret hideout of his ex-fiancee Nicole (Arianne Zucker).
+Nicole and Brady (Eric Martsolf) are finally living the dream, and that Wyatt’s (Scott Shilstone) source of information will be revealed.

 Here are your Days of Our Lives spoilers for Monday April 24, 2017.
 If you do not want a voyeur’s seat into the lives of Salem’s citizens, it would be wise to stop reading.
 However, if you want to know all the latest action and drama, read on.